Tangent $\infty$-categories and Goodwillie calculus: The Goodwillie Tangent Structure: Formal Construction

-\section{The Goodwillie tangent structure: formal construction}
+restricts to the $\infty$-categories of excisive functors since a square in $\cat{C}_1 \times \cat{C}_2$ is a pullback if and only if it is a pullback in each factor. \end{proof}

-The constructions of Section~\ref{sec:underlying} contain the basic data and lemmas on which our tangent structure rests, but to have a tangent $\infty$-category we need to extend those definitions to an actual functor (i.e. map of simplicial sets)
+\chapter{The Goodwillie Tangent Structure: Formal Construction}

-which provides a strict action of the simplicial monoid $\Weil$ on the simplicial set $\Catdiff$.
-The goal of this section is to construct such a map.
+The constructions of Chapter~\ref{sec:underlying} contain the basic data and lemmas on which our tangent structure rests, but to have a tangent $\infty$-category we need to extend those definitions to an action of the monoidal $\infty$-category $\Weilinfty$ on a suitable $\infty$-category $\Catdiff$ of differentiable $\infty$-categories and sequential-colimit-preserving functors.
 We start by giving an explicit description of the $\infty$-category $\Catdiff$.

-\subsection{The \tinfty-category of differentiable \tinfty-categories}
+\subsection{The $\infty$-category of differentiable $\infty$-categories}

 We recall Lurie's model for the $\infty$-category of $\infty$-categories from~\cite[3.0.0.1]{lurie:2009}.